John4064/CSGO-API/README.md

 ## Support

-For support, create a pull request or email jparkhurst120@gmail.com
+For support, create a pull request(Recommended) or email jparkhurst120@gmail.com

 ## Authors